Frequently Asked

 Do you treat children or adolescents?

-No. Our practice exclusively serves adults age 18 and older.
+No. Our practice serves adults age 18 and older.

 Are services available in Spanish?

 Yes.
-Services are offered in both English and Spanish.
+Services are available in both English and Spanish.

 How do I access my medical records?